gohsonghan98/gitbookclone/document/function/App/setVar/setVar.md

 ### Scenario / Use Case

-The user wants to create a global variable that share accord the app.
+The user wants to create a global variable that can be accessed or used in any function in the app.

 ### Step